 Cybersecurity Charges

-Monitor cybersecurity trends such as vulnerabilities, risk management, governance practices, and breaches with the potential to affect the insurance industry.
+Monitor cybersecurity trends, such as vulnerabilities, risk management, governance practices, and breaches, that have the potential to affect the insurance industry.

 Facilitate communication across state insurance departments regarding cybersecurity risks and events.

 Develop and maintain regulatory cybersecurity response guidance to assist state insurance regulators in the investigation of national insurance cyber events.